Oldander/Disappeared-Face/README.md

 1. Print the 'Checkerboards.docx' with a laser printer  and then post them on your face.
 2. Take pictures under different conditions (light, distance).
 3. Set images (I use 8 face images of myself):
-Use pixels to calibrate the mask area.(we use pixels (255,0,0) and (0,255,0))
+Use pixels to calibrate the mask area.
 4. Specify patches parameters;
 5. Specify losses(You can add any loss function defined by different face detection models to the total loss function,we select all four models' loss functions here).
 6. run 'adversarial_patches_gen_4models.py' and obtain output_imgs.
-7. Print the 'left_cheek.png' and 'right_cheek' with a laser printer  and then post them on your face.
+7. Print the 'left_cheek.png' and 'right_cheek.png' with a laser printer  and then post them on your face.
 8. Sit in front of the camera and try to escape the black-box face-detection model in the real world.

 The rest of the code is well-documented.